MME for Mating Correspondences: Introduction

-Let $\J(z)=\frac{(a+1)z-2a}{2z-(a+1)}$, $a\neq 1$ and $Q(z)=z^3-3z$.
-The family $\lbrace\F\rbrace_a$ given by $\F=\J\circ\covq$ has been described quite well.
-In \cite{BulPen94} the authors showed that for $a\in(1,4]$ the correspondence $\F$ is a ``mating" between the modular group $\PSL_2(\mathbb{Z})$ and a quadratic rational map $z^2+c$.
-On the other hand, in \cite{BulHar00} they proved that given a quadratic polynomial $z^2+c$ with connected Julia set, and a faithful discrete representation $r$ of $C_2*C_3$ in $\PSL_2(\mathbb{Z})$ having connected regular set, there exists a (2:2) holomorphic correspondence $F$ that is a ``mating" between $z^2+c$ and $r$.
+On the other hand, in \cite{BulHar00}, Bullett and Harvey proved that given a quadratic polynomial $z^2+c$ with connected Julia set, and a faithful discrete representation $r$ of $C_2*C_3$ in $\PSL_2(\mathbb{Z})$ having connected regular set, there exists a (2:2) holomorphic correspondence $F$ that is a ``mating" between $z^2+c$ and $r$.
 They find an implicit formula for such correspondence, and the formula is similar to the one of \cite{BulPen94}.
-In the case where $z^2+c$ is hyperbolic with Julia set is homeomorphic to a closed disk, it was proven in \cite{BhaSri16} that this correspondence has the equidistribution property in the sense that there exists an invariant probability measure $\mu_F$ and an open set $U$ containing the limit set so that
+In the case where $z^2+c$ is hyperbolic with Julia set is homeomorphic to a closed disk, it was proven by Bharali and Sridharan in \cite{BhaSri16} that this correspondence has the equidistribution property in the sense that there exists an invariant probability measure $\mu_F$ and an open set $U$ containing the limit set so that